aws-samples/amazon-msk-client-authentication/README.md

 It is a common security requirement to enable encryption-in-transit and authentication with Apache Kafka.
-Apache Kafka supports multiple authentication mechanisms including TLS mutual authentication using certificates, SASL (Simple Authorization Security Layer) PLAINTEXT, SASL SCRAM, SASL GSSAPI, SASL OAUTHBEARER.
+Apache Kafka supports multiple authentication mechanisms including TLS mutual authentication using certificates, SASL (Simple Authorization Security Layer) PLAINTEXT, SASL Salted Challenge Response Authentication Mechanism  (SCRAM), SASL Generic Security Services Application Program Interface (GSSAPI), SASL OAUTHBEARER (SASL mechanism for OAuth 2).
 As or this writing, Amazon Managed Streaming for Apache Kafka (Amazon MSK) supports encryption in transit with TLS and TLS mutual authentication with certificates for client authentication.
 This code helps automate the process of creating and installing end-entity certificates and renewing them when they expire.